Lendio Review: Business Loan Marketplace

 User Reviews

-Lendio has a Better Business Bureau (BBB) profile with an A+ rating.
-Lendio has racked up 186 complaints in the past three years, with only nine complaints closed in the last 12 months.
+Lendio is accredited by the Better Business Bureau, where it holds an A+ rating.
+Lendio has racked 18 complaints in the past three years, with nine complaints closed in the last 12 months.

 Negative Reviews & Complaints